asyncedd/dots.nvim/README.md

 **Wait less, do more.**

+## ⁉ Q&A
+*Q* Why did you make this?
+**A** I started creating nvim configs when I figured none of the "distros" doesn't provide support for Windows.
+Made a configuration and dopamine did rest of the work!

 ## 🧱 A list of plugins
 * [lazy.nvim 💤](https://github.com/folke/lazy.nvim) - A featureful plugin manager.
 Post modern `vim-plug`!
 * [Catppuccin ☕](https://github.com/catppuccin/nvim) - A *beautiful*, colorful colorscheme.